GAGA: Gaussianity-Aware Gaussian Approximation for Efficient 3D Molecular Generation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we introduced a principled framework for shortening generative trajectories in GPGMs.
-By leveraging zero-mean preprocessing and empirical variance estimation, we proposed an analytic Gaussian approximation that identifies a characteristic time step $T^*$ at which data identity effectively vanishes and the forward process becomes distributionally Gaussian.
-This approximation enables the truncation of redundant noise steps without compromising the learning granularity of the model, thereby improving both sampling efficiency and training scalability.
-Furthermore, we showed that continuing trajectories beyond $T^*$ might introduce barriers in model learning, e.g., diminishing gradient signals, over-regularization from unstructured inputs, and inefficient transport between near-Gaussian distributions.
-Each of them can hinder model performance.
-However, our method avoids these issues and yields consistent improvements in both quality and efficiency across multiple generative modeling benchmarks with different data modalities.
+In this work, we introduced a principled framework, GAGA, for efficient GPPGMs on 3D molecular generation.
+By leveraging zero-mean preprocessing and empirical variance estimation, we proposed an analytic Gaussian approximation that identifies a characteristic time step $T^*$ at which the noised data obtained sufficient Gaussianity.
+This approximation enables the truncation of redundant generative trajectories, which are inefficient transport between \say{Gaussian-like} distributions.
+As a result, our GAGA can improve the efficiency of both sampling and training with consistent improvements in molecular generation quality.

-\paragraph{Future Work.} Despite its empirical success, the current framework assumes that the data modality is \emph{zero-mean invariant}, meaning that meaningful structure is preserved under empirical mean subtraction.
+\paragraph{Limitations and Future Works.} Despite its empirical success, current GAGA assumes that the data modality is zero-mean invariant.
 While this assumption holds in many geometric and categorical domains, it is not valid for modalities like natural images or videos, where the absolute mean carries semantic information.
-Extending our methodology to such domains requires new techniques for identifying identity loss and Gaussianity without relying on zero-mean centering.
-A unified framework capable of accommodating both zero-mean invariant and non-invariant modalities would significantly enhance the generalization capability of Gaussian approximation strategies in probabilistic generative modeling.
+Extending our methodology to such domains requires new techniques for determining Gaussianity without relying on zero-mean centering.
+In the future, we desire to design a unified framework of GAGA, which is capable of accommodating both zero-mean invariant and non-invariant modalities.
+It would significantly enhance the generalization capability of GAGA in probabilistic generative modeling.
+In addition, our Gaussianity evaluator may also serve as a tool for reallocating timesteps in quality-focused settings, offering a complementary research direction beyond acceleration.